MangeshRShakkarwar/DriveRentals/README.md

-# 🚗 Car Rental Service Demo
+# 🚗 DriveRentals : A Car Rental Service

 Welcome to the Car Rental Service Demo!
 This project is a simple car rental service demo built using HTML, CSS, JavaScript, and MySQL.